Mo lei tau: 1970s and 1980s

 As a film form the earliest proponents of this form of humour can be seen to be the Hui brothers (Michael Hui, Samuel Hui and Ricky Hui) working in the late 1970s and early 1980s, although their comedy was never specifically labelled as mo lei tau.
 Jackie Chan's Fantasy Mission Force (1982) could conceivably be seen as another early example of the genre.

 1990s and contributions by Stephen Chow

-Immediately following the Tiananmen Square protests of 1989 and the subsequent tensions, the escapist nature of mo lei tau led to a surge in its popularity and it has since become synonymous with the comedy of Stephen Chow.
-One of his classic mo lei tau movies was the 1990 hit All for the Winner.

-As typified by Chow's 1990s Hong Kong movies, mo lei tau developed into an 'anything goes' form of nonsensical humour that can and does ignore narrative conventions.
+As typified by Stephen Chow's 1990s Hong Kong movies, mo lei tau developed into an 'anything goes' form of nonsensical humour that can and does ignore narrative conventions.
 It is nonsensical in the same way that Edward Lear's poems are, where irrelevant elements are somehow thrown together; as opposed to, say, Lewis Carroll's novels, where the nonsense relies on a play on logic or semantics.
 Generally, a mo lei tau scene gives one the feeling of incongruity, consisting of rapid comic banter, non-sequiturs, anachronisms, fourth wall references, and Cantonese slang and word play.

 Regarded as an integral part of Hong Kong's popular culture, it is considered by some as being unique and untranslatable.
 Compared to a Western comedy film, mo lei tau movies have greater attention on puns and other Cantonese word tricks.